New Ventures Clinic

 - The Lassonde New Venture Development Center is a program of the College of Business in which students analyze and determine the commercialization potential of select University technologies.

-- The UVenture Fund (UVF) is a private equity fund in which business and law students from Utah colleges perform due diligence on innovative start-ups and determine whether to invest the UVenture fund’s capital.
+- The University Growth Fund (UGF) is a private equity fund in which business and law students from Utah colleges perform due diligence on innovative start-ups and determine whether to invest UGF’s capital.
 Students requesting this placement should enroll in two or three clinical credits each semester.
 Attendance at fund meetings on Friday mornings is required.

 The student will earn a minimum of 3 credits (150 hours of work) and a maximum of 6 credits (300 hours) over the fall/spring semesters.
-Note: Placements at the Lassonde Center and UVenture Fund will involve close work with MBA students, faculty and business leaders, as well as participation in College of Business meetings.
+Note: Placements at the Lassonde New Venture Development Center and University Growth Fund will involve close work with MBA students, faculty and business leaders, as well as participation in College of Business meetings.

 Faculty: Professor Ken Chahine